Chakrapani (politician)

 Swami Chakrapani is an Indian political activist.
-He is the leader of a breakaway faction of the Hindu Mahasabha, a long-standing Hindu nationalist organisation in India, but claims to be its overall president.
+He is the leader of a breakaway faction of the Hindu Mahasabha and Incumbent President of Hindu Mahasabha, a long-standing Hindu nationalist organisation in India, but claims to be its overall president.
 He has gained media attention for his purchase of wanted criminal Dawood Ibrahim's properties at auctions to later vandalize them.
 Later he join as contestant in alt balaji lock upp.

 In March 2018, Chakrapani was designated as a fraudulent ascetic by Akhil Bharatiya Akhara Parishad, the apex organisation of Hindu sants (saints) and sadhus (ascetics) in India.

+Early life

+He was Born in Chitraguptavanshi Kayastha Family in Ghazipur.

 Activism

 Chakrapani has claimed to be the president of the Akhil Bharatiya Hindu Mahasabha (ABHM), advocating for the listing of ABHM as a political entity.
 The Election Commission of India refused to recognise the organisation due to ongoing rivalries with another faction that wants to be designated as the actual office-bearers of ABHM.